-The Dita Merge 1.1 release has introduced some additional result formats.
-This guide summarizes their differences and offer advice as to which may be appropriate for different user requirements and use-cases.
+The following table summarizes the result format differences and offers advice as to which may be appropriate for different user requirements and use-cases.

 |deltaV2||rule processed deltaV2||simplified delta||two way results|